 The directional light is defined by a direction.
 The light is emitted from everywhere in the specified direction, and has an infinite range.

-Concerning the cameras, you can save any camera on the Scene Editor.
+As for the cameras, you can save any camera on the Scene Editor.

 Go to the Viewer Preview, put the assets in the position you prefer to see the product in the end and save the camera.

-Please remember that the saved position of the camera can be used during the configuration of the assets on the composer section.
+Please remember that the saved position of the camera can be used during the configuration of the assets in the composer section.
 Once assigned one camera position to one object, on the store you will see the object in that specific view.